aiven/aiven-docs/docs/integrations/datadog/add-custom-tags-to-datadog.md

 connection being configured.
 Any tags configured at the endpoint level will be included in addition to these tags.

-To add tags to the endpoint, follow these steps:
+To add tags to the endpoint:

 1. Log in to [Aiven Console](https://console.aiven.io/), and select **Integration endpoints**.